deep-geo/MoE-NuSeg/README.md

 	7. Predicted Cluster Edge Mask

 <img width="927" alt="image" src="https://github.com/user-attachments/assets/a4480fff-8093-4ae2-a6f4-96baab946d2d">

-This layout provides a side-by-side comparison of the input image, ground truth, and predictions, allowing for a clear assessment of the model’s segmentation accuracy across both edge and cluster edge detection.
+This layout provides a side-by-side comparison of the input image, ground truth, and predictions, allowing for a clear assessment of the model’s segmentation accuracy.

 ## Architecture